kestra-io/docs/content/docs/configuration/index.md

     type: gcs
     gcs:
       bucket: "<your-bucket-name>"
-      project-id: "<project-id or use default projectId>"
+      projectId: "<project-id or use default projectId>"
       serviceAccount: "<serviceAccount key as JSON or use default credentials>"
 ```